sketchout/MultiUserBlog/README.md

 # Multi User Blog

-This project is a example for blog system(application) using Google App Engine.
+This project is a python example for blog system(application) using Google App Engine.

 If user registered in this system, user could login & write posts.
 Each post has a unique key which could use with url.